Skip to Main Content

 2. a citation to the final rule in the Federal Register that is the source of the specific regulations.

-For example, if a researcher found 29 CFR § 1980.103 in the Code of Federal Regulations, and then scrolled up to the beginning of Part 1980, they would see the table of contents at left which lists the authority and the source for this Part.
+For example, if a researcher found 29 CFR § 1980.103 in the Code of Federal Regulations, and then scrolled up to the beginning of Part 1980, they would see a table of contents as depicted on the left, which lists the authority and the source for this Part.

 AUTHORITY: The authority note at the end of the table of contents for Part 1980 indicates that 18 USC 1514A (a federal statute that is part of the Sarbanes-Oxley Act) gave the agency the authority to make all the regulations in Part 1980, including section 1980.103.